SetProtocol/set-protocol-contracts/README.md

 See the {Set} [whitepaper](https://whitepaper.setprotocol.com) for more about {Set}.

-PLEASE NOTE that these contracts have not been extensively audited yet and are not deployed to mainnet.
-Until contracts have been thoroughly vetted and fully productionized, we do not recommend using for valuable transactions yet.
+PLEASE NOTE that we are currently working on V2 of our smart contracts along with a new white paper (to be released shortly) to extend functionality.
+Details for our V1 contracts which have been audited and deployed to MainNet can be found [here](https://github.com/SetProtocol/set-protocol-contracts/releases/tag/0.2.5).
+If you have any questions or would like to follow along with our development, please ping us on [Telegram](https://t.me/joinchat/Fx8D6wyprLUlM1jMVnaRdg).

 ## Install and run the unit tests